Yay! You arrived in Cambodia to visit the world-renowned temple of Angkor Wat. But how do you gain access to the hundreds of ancient temples?

 - 1 day Pass: $37

 - 3 day Pass: $62

-(Valid for any three days during a 10-day period.
+(Valid for any three days during 10 days.
 10-day period starts the date of your first visit)

 - 7 day Pass: $72

-(Valid for any seven days during a one-month period.
+(Valid for any seven days during one month.
 Period starts the date of your first visit)

 Payment is usually made in cash.
 It can also be paid for with credit cards (Visa, Mastercard, Diners Club, UnionPay, Discover, and JCB).
-There are ATM machines at the ticketing center if you need to withdraw cash.
+There are ATMs at the ticketing center if you need to withdraw cash.